-The 24 offices of Norton Children’s Medical Associates, affiliated with the UofL School of Medicine, are keeping their normal hours for patients who need to see a pediatrician and meet either of the following criteria:
+The 24 offices of Norton Children’s Medical Group, affiliated with the UofL School of Medicine, are keeping their normal hours for patients who need to see a pediatrician and meet either of the following criteria:

 - Patients under 2 years old, who need immunizations (shots)

 - Children of any age who aren’t feeling well

 - We ask that you call your pediatrician’s office so we can triage your child’s care with you.

 - We may have you come in to the office or set up a telehealth appointment with one of our providers.